-Manufacturers of dental instruments like high speed drills rely on Able Electropolishing to remove burrs and improve the microfinish on internal components.
-Deburring and otherwise eliminating imperfections from moving parts like these increase their longevity, and electropolished parts are proven to extend the life of dental drills from the inside out.
+Manufacturers of dental instruments rely on Able Electropolishing to remove burrs and improve the microfinish on internal components.
+Deburring and eliminating imperfections from moving parts increases their longevity, and electropolished parts can extend the life of dental components from the inside out.

 Our Finish First methodology enables world class design and manufacturing engineers to approach metal finishing challenges from the beginning, as an advantage in the design and prototyping stage.Explore finish first

 Download our technical guide and discover how electropolishing provides repeatable results on parts like dental handles, instruments, implants, cassettes and blades.Download Guide